Edgemoor

 Monthly Business Meeting

-December 1,
+December 1, 2005

 Minutes

-Monthly Business Meeting of Edgemoor Neighborhood Association was called to
+of Edgemoor Neighborhood Association was called to order at 7:05 on December

-order at 7:05 on December 1st at the Fairhaven Park Pavilion.
-ENA President, Brien Thane, was present to
+1st at the Fairhaven Park Pavilion.
+ENA

-recorded the minutes.
-A quorum was
+President, Brien Thane, was present to facilitate the meeting.
+Lauri Grove recorded the minutes.
+A quorum was present.

-minutes for the October and November meetings were approved as recorded.
+and November meetings were approved as recorded.

-Report of
+Report of Officers

-President, Brien Thane,
+President,

-did not have a report.
+Brien Thane, did not have a

-MNAC Representative, Brad Rose,
+Representative, Brad

-received a letter from the Mayor officially appointing him as our ENA
+Rose, received a letter from the Mayor officially appointing him as our ENA

 representative to the MNAC.
 He reported